GluuFederation/docs-ce-prod/3.1.1/source/installation-guide/cluster.md

 # Manual Gluu Server Clustering

 ## Introduction
-If you have requirements for high availability (HA) or failover, you can manually configure your Gluu Server for multi-master replication by following the instructions below.
+If you have requirements for high availability (HA) or failover, you can manually configure your Gluu Server for multi-master replication (MMR) by following the instructions below.

 !!!
 Note
     If your organization has a Gluu support contract, please email [sales@gluu.org](mailto:sales@gluu.org) for access to our automated clustering tool.

+## Concept

+In this tutorial we are configuring MMR with OpenLDAP using delta-syncrepl by creating an accesslog database and configuring synchronization with the `slapd.conf` file.

+The `ldap.conf` file for each Gluu Server will allow the self-signed certs that Gluu creates and configuring the `symas-openldap.conf` to allow external connections for LDAP on ports 1636 and 636 (for SSL).

+There are also some additional steps that are required to persist Gluu functionality across servers.
+This is where a load-balancer/proxy is required.

 ## Prerequisites

 Some prerequisites are necessary for setting up Gluu with delta-syncrepl MMR:

-- A minimum of three (3) servers or VMs--two (2) for Gluu Servers and one (1) for load balancing (in our example, NGINX).
+- A minimum of three (3) servers or VMs: two (2) for Gluu Servers and one (1) for load balancing (in our example, NGINX).
 For the purpose of this tutorial, the server configurations are as follows:

 ```
 45.55.232.15    c4.gluu.org (NGINX server)